City profile

 This includes its renewable energy mix, overall electricity consumption rates and land efficiency.
 Additionally, like its peers, the city boasts a wealth of young talent - an in-demand commodity in an ageing world.
 To improve Investor Attractiveness, the city will need to prioritize policy, incentives and governance mechanisms to encourage business and innovation.
 The city can leverage its strategic location on the Atlantic coast of Africa, and its modern infrastructure (i.e. seaports, airports), and current tax incentives to drive investment.

-The city rates better in Urban Management, but attention is needed on the provision of basic necessities for all residents.
+The city rates better in Urban Management and Governance, but attention is needed on the provision of basic necessities for all residents.
 The city is starting to perform well on climate action planning and green areas, which will help the city position itself to withstand future risks and capture economic opportunities arising from a green transition.

 Lagos experiences annual flooding during the wet season between April to October.
 This has become more frequent and intense in recent years, resulting in economic losses of US$4 billion per year.
 The city has a sponginess rating of 39% benefitting from its natural marshland.
 Discover more with Arup's global sponge cities snapshot.